IPSProtocol/IntentGuard/phase 1/erc-outcome-based-simulation.md

 # 8. Security Considerations

-- If simulation fails or yields incomplete results, wallets **MUST** alert the user and display a clear “Simulation Unavailable” warning.
+- Outcomes **MUST** be derived directly from the calldata corresponding to the pending transaction;
-- Outcomes **MUST** be derived directly from the calldata corresponding to the pending transaction; wallets **MUST** prevent substitution or tampering.
+- Any transaction substitution **MUST** be simulated again.
 - Wallets **MUST NOT** allow external scripts to bypass or override local policy evaluation.
-- Users **SHOULD** back up or export their policy configurations securely to prevent accidental loss of protection.
+- Users **Could** back up or export their policy configurations securely to prevent accidental loss of protection.
-- Wallets **SHOULD** maintain consistency between simulation blockTag and signing state to avoid simulation drift.
+- Wallets **MUST** maintain consistency between simulation blockTag and signing state to avoid simulation drift.

 This ERC is consensus-neutral and purely client-side.
 It standardizes the interface and semantics of the final security layer between transaction simulation and signature authorization.